-The first thing to think about when making a raised bed is making sure that the plants - whether vegetable or bedding – have enough light.
-To grow incredible fruit and vegetables in your raised garden beds, finding a space with plenty of light is essential.
-Building a raised bed, and getting this right the first time, will save you money and time later on down the line.
-Putting your bed on top of concrete blocks will also set your organic garden soil up for success.
+The first thing to consider when creating a raised bed is making sure that the plants - whether vegetable or bedding – have enough light.
+To grow fruit and vegetables in your raised garden beds, finding a space with plenty of light is essential.
+Building a raised bed and getting the position of it right will save you money and time later on.
+So take some time to consider your space, and choose a place which offers you the right balance of sun and shade.

-Next is the material or materials you will use to build the bed.
-You can use railway sleepers for constructing the bed, as they are sturdy and long-lasting.
-Make sure that the wood is treated against weather and moisture as you would hate for them to rot and crumble over time!
-Therefore, using wood chips of peat moss might not be as effective.
+The next step is thinking about the materials you want to use to build the bed.
+Railway sleepers are sturdy and long-lasting but make sure that the wood is treated against weather and moisture so they don’t rot and crumble over time!

 4) Build it!

 To build the bed, be sure to overlap the planks and use long decking screws.
-If you have measured out the bed on grass, it might be a good idea to build it on a layer of plastic sheeting or Damp Proof Course/Membrane to stop weeds coming up throughout the growing year.
+If you have measured out the bed on grass, it might be a good idea to build it on a layer of plastic sheeting or damp-proof course or membrane to stop weeds popping up through the growing year.

 5) Fill The Bed

-So now we are ready to fill the bed.
-Use a good mix of compost and soil.
+When you’re ready to fill the bed, use a good mix of compost and soil.
 We recommend our 100% peat-free Beds and Borders Compost mixed in with our Topsoil Supreme.
-This provides wonderfully rich nutrients as well as a consistency that gives good drainage.
+This provides your bed with wonderfully rich nutrients as well as a consistency that gives good drainage.

-Try a ratio of 2 parts Topsoil Supreme to 1 part 10mm Beds and Borders or Vegetable Compost, as you can always top it up with more compost throughout the year.
-Our 20mm Compost Mulch, or even a little Cow Compost would work well, adding extra nutrients slowly into the media.
+Try a ratio of two parts Topsoil Supreme to one part 10mm Beds and Borders or Vegetable Compost, as you can always top it up with more compost throughout the year.
+Our Compost Mulch, or even a little Cow Compost would also work well, and add in extra nutrients.

 6) What to Plant Together

 Most plants can be grown in a raised bed, but it’s important to check which plants grow well together when you're starting your gardening adventure.
-Each plant will need something slightly different, such as added nutrients.
+Consider companion planting to stop pests and insects eating your crops!

 7 Labour of love

-Finally, enjoy your garden.
-You've put a lot of work into creating and filling your raised bed, so you have to enjoy spending time in your garden and admiring what you've made.
+Finally, enjoy your raised bed.
+You've put a lot of work into creating and filling your raised bed, so now enjoy spending time in your garden and watching and nurturing your plants as they grow.